KiritoEM/3d-shop/README.md

 ## Features
 ### Client
 - [x] Landing page
+- [x] Support for Dark/Light modes
 - [x] Shop with filter and 3d preview
 - [x] AI Recommandation Bot with an virtual avatar with lipsync providing suggestions
 - [x] Cart and secure payment with stripe
-- [x] Support for Dark/Light modes
 - [x] Client login using 0Auth(Google) or credentials
 - [x] Client settings page

 ### Admin dashboard
 - [x] Admin login using facial recognition or credentials
+- [x] Support for Dark/Light modes
 - [x] Analytics Dashboard for data visualization
 - [x] Payment management and possibility to export data as CSV
 - [x] Users management